New Brunswick Feature

 Saint John is a city on hills, and King Street, its main street, slopes steeply to the harbor.
 A system of escalators, elevators, and skywalks inside buildings allows you to climb to the top and take in some of the more memorable spots without effort, though you can also walk outside.
 A year-round information center is located about halfway in the Shoppes of City Hall.

 Start at the foot of King, at Market Slip.
 This is where the Loyalists landed in 1783 and is the site of Barbour's General Store and the Little Red Schoolhouse.
 At Market Square, restored waterfront buildings house historical exhibits, shops, restaurants, and cafés.
 Also here are the Saint John Regional Library, a year-round visitor information center, a replica of the Marco Polo ship, and the fine New Brunswick Museum.

 Finally, make your way back to King Street and walk down the hill toward the water.
 Prince William Street is at the foot of the hill, just steps from where you began at Market Slip.
-Turn left for antiques shops, galleries, and historic architecture.
+Turn left for antiques shops, galleries, restaurants, and historic architecture.

 TIMING: Allow the better part of a day for this walk if you include a few hours for the New Brunswick Museum and some time for shopping.
 On Sunday the indoor walkways are open but the City Market is closed.

 Looking for a beach vacation?
 Let us help you find the right spot.More

 View deals in New Brunswick for vacation packages, hotels, airfare, and more from our partners!More